 Find Loads Faster with Coyote Technology

-With Coyote.com and the CoyoteGO® app (available in iTunes or Google Play), you can access our load board from the convenience of your computer or smart phone.
+With Coyote.com and the CoyoteGO® app (available in App Store and Google Play), you can access our load board from the convenience of your computer or smart phone.
 That means you can submit offers and book loads without having to call your rep first, giving you faster access to available loads.

 Use Tech Tracking to Your Advantage

-Running dedicated lanes can be an easy win for everyone involved.
+Running dedicated (consistent) lanes can be an easy win for everyone involved.
 You know where your truck is going week after week, and the shipper doesn't have to worry about getting their freight covered.
-Additionally, as a carrier in the Coyote network, you have access to UPS opportunities.
-Talk to your rep about lane opportunities today.
+As a carrier in the Coyote network, you have access to multiple dedicated opportunities.
+Talk to your rep to explore your options today.

 Think Long Term